 NOT NULL to a column,

 NULL for the column.
-If the new schema change ultimately fails for
+If the new schema change ultimately fails for data

-they would have been accepted by the old schema.
+even if they would have been accepted by the old schema.

 You can cancel a long-running data validation operation using the projects.instances.databases.operations.cancel method.